qdraw/starsky/documentation/docs/features/search.md

 ## Unrivalled Digital Asset Management

-Searching for files in ACDSee Photo Studio for Mac is like a dream.
+Searching for files in the app is like a dream.
 Finding, sorting, moving, organizing, and sharing—everything you need for complete mastery over your photography workflow is right here, at your fingertips.
 No uploading or importing of images needed.